jamesplease/redux-resource/docs/guides/crud-actions.md

 - `mergeMeta` *(Boolean)*: This is like `mergeResources`, but for metadata.
   Defaults to `true`.
 This property works with actions with any of the CRUD action types.

+- `mergeListIds` *(Boolean)*: When a list is supplied, this lets you control whether or not the new list of IDs replaces or gets merged into the existing list of IDs for that list.
+When `true`, it will protect against duplicate IDs being added.
+Defaults to `true`.
+This only applies for successful read and write Actions that have a `list` specified.

+#### Deprecated CRUD Action properties

+These properties are slated to be removed in v2.0.0 of Resourceful Redux.

 - `mergeLabelIds` *(Boolean)*: When a label is supplied, this lets you control whether or not the new list of IDs replaces or gets merged into the existing